The Three Musketeers (1986 film)

 The Three Musketeers is a 1986 Australian made-for-television animated adventure film from Burbank Films Australia.
 It is based on Alexandre Dumas's classic 1844 French novel, The Three Musketeers, and was adapted by Keith Dewhurst.
 It was produced by Tim Brooke-Hunt and featured original music by Sharon Calcraft.

 Although chronologically the story is followed in Burbank's The Man in the Iron Mask, the latter film was released a year before The Three Musketeers.
 The copyright for the film is now owned by Pulse Distribution and Entertainment and administered by digital rights management firm NuTech Digital.

-This is the only time in any Burbank production that the characters Break the fourth wall.
+This is the only time in any Burbank production that the characters break the fourth wall.
 Now and then, the characters suddenly address the audience as if they were in the scene with them.

 Plot

-In France during the mid-17th century, Cardinal Richelieu receives a visit from the despicably charming young woman, Milady de Winter.
-Milady brings the Cardinal information regarding the notorious affair between the queen of France and the English Duke of Buckingham.
-Outside their window, the queen's seamstress, Constance Bonacieux, stands watching the conversation between the two characters, when she is attacked by Rochefort, one of the Cardinal's loyal men.
-She is rescued by the young musketeer d'Artagnan and taken away to his abode, where Constance briefly explains her troubles and asks for d'Artagnan's help.
+In France during the mid-17th century, Cardinal Richelieu receives a visit from the despicably charming young woman, Milady de Winter (depicted in this film as a witch with the power to blow flames from her mouth and at characters).
+Milady brings the Cardinal information regarding the notorious affair between Anne of Austria, the Queen of France, and the English George Villiers, 1st Duke of Buckingham.
+Outside their window, the Queen's seamstress, Constance Bonacieux, stands watching the conversation between the two characters, when she is attacked by the Comte de Rochefort, one of the Cardinal's loyal men.
+She is rescued by the young musketeer D'Artagnan and taken away to his abode, where Constance briefly explains her troubles and asks for D'Artagnan's help.

-Cardinal Richelieu, wanting to convince King Louis XIII that his wife, the queen, is unfaithful to him and in love with the Duke of Buckingham, suggests that he should ask his wife to wear the diamonds he had given her for an upcoming ball.
-The queen, shocked and dismayed, confesses to Constance that she had sent the diamonds to the Duke of Buckingham, and her confidant goes to d'Artagnan for help.
-With the help of his companions, three of the finest musketeers in France, Athos, Porthos and Aramis, d'Artagnan makes his way to England to seek the Duke himself, so that he may recover the diamonds and restore the queen's honor.
+Cardinal Richelieu, wanting to convince King Louis XIII that his wife, Anne, is unfaithful to him and in love with the Duke of Buckingham, suggests that he should ask his wife to wear the diamond studs he had given her for an upcoming ball.
+The Queen, shocked and dismayed, confesses to Constance that she had sent the diamonds to the Duke of Buckingham, and her confidant goes to D'Artagnan for help.
+With the help of his companions, three of the finest musketeers in France, Athos, Porthos and Aramis, D'Artagnan begin their journey to England, and hope to seek the Duke himself, so that they recover the diamonds and restore the Queen's honour.